The algebraic small object argument as a saturation: Applications

-\begin{example} In a forthcoming article \cite{cavallo-sattler:counterexamples}, we use \cref{functor-preserves-left-maps-uniform} to analyze exponentiation by quotients of representables in cubical set categories.
+\begin{example} In work currently in progress, we use \cref{functor-preserves-left-maps-uniform} to analyze exponentiation by quotients of representables in cubical set categories.
 We briefly sketch the situation here, using the Boolean cubical sets from \cref{cubical-sets-example}.